Hans-Joachim Heyer

 Hans-Joachim Heyer (20 April 1922 – 9 November 1942) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
-Hans-Joachim Heyer was shot down near Leningrad, Russian SFSR, Soviet Union on 9 November 1942.
-He was posthumously awarded the Knight's Cross on 25 November 1942.
+The Knight's Cross of the Iron Cross, and its variants were the highest awards in the military and paramilitary forces of Nazi Germany during World War II.
+Heyer was killed in action in a mid-air collision near Leningrad, Russian SFSR, Soviet Union on 9 November 1942.
+Posthumously, he was awarded the Knight's Cross on 25 November 1942.
 During his career he was credited with 53 aerial victories, all of them on the Eastern Front.